Business Fundamentals: What is a Project Management Process?

 A Process for Every Project

 We know that not every project has the scale or value to require all phases of a management process.
 However, for projects involving varying deadlines or a strict budget, the 5 phases of traditional project management are critical.
-For incremental improvement without making radical changes to structure, we recommend Kanban for teams where productivity, efficiency and flexibility are crucial.
+For incremental improvement without making radical changes to the structure, we recommend Kanban for teams where productivity, efficiency and flexibility are crucial.

 No matter what project management method you would prefer, monitoring results and using those results to drive improvement is one of the fundamentals of effective project management.